moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Namespace: Identifies a track's namespace as defined in ({{track-name}})

-* Track Request Parameters: The parameters are defined in
+* Parameters: The parameters are defined in {{version-specific-params}}.
+The Authorization Info parameter is applicable to this message, but not mandatory.
-{{version-specific-params}}.
-The Authorization Info is optional but is applicable to this message.
 All other parameters are ignored.

 ## ANNOUNCE OK {#message-announce-ok}